Giray18/power_bi_reporting_solution/README.md

 **On first report:** Named as Team Activities; Visualitions created to reflect below inquiries answers.
 Weekday Slicer and Percent % Slicer bringing required data into tree map visuals.
+Percent % slicer both work for top %20 and bottom % 20 calculations.
 Additional, matrix view and card visuals put on report to give more detailed descriptive analysis of team performance.

 * What teams were in top 20% by number of daily taken calls 1) on weekdays and 2) on weekends?